raghadzeidan/cortex/README.md

 }
 ```
 # Full Documentation of Functions and Modules
-In order to receive full documentation of the function, sphinx functionality has been added and
-can be accessed by running:
-    "python -m http.server" inside cortex/docs/_build/html repository
+View the full documenation of modules and functions [here](https://cortexx.readthedocs.io/en/latest/).